h-emma/our-game/README.md

 Tested by the following people:

-1. Jane Doe
-2. John Doe
-3. Jane Doe
-4. John Doe
+1. Johanna and Anton
+2. Sofia and Sophie

 Tested by the following muggles (non-coders):

-1. Jane Doe
+1. Peter
-2. John Doe
+2. Sara
-3. Jane Doe
+3. Sara
-4. John Doe
+4. Erik